AYUSHs799/es335-assignment1/README.md

 label having maximun frequency.
 2. You may sub-smaple the number of frames per video.

-**QUESTION:** How does the value of threshold duirng motion feature extraction impacts the performance in terms of accuracy.
+**QUESTION 5 :** How does the value of threshold duirng motion feature extraction impacts the performance in terms of accuracy.
 Explain with an example. **[1 marks]**

-**QUESTION:** Record your own video among the selected classes and report the performance.
+**QUESTION 6 :** Record your own video among the selected classes and report the performance.
 For each class, show an example of success and failure with a brief explanation **[1 marks]**

 ---